CDCgov/MIRA/README.md

-# iSpy: Interactive Dashboard for Influenza Genome and SARS-CoV-2 Spike-Gene Assembly and Curation
+# IRMAVISION: Interactive Dashboard for Influenza Genome and SARS-CoV-2 Spike-Gene Assembly and Curation

 Version: 1.0.0 (Beta)